Solomone Kata: Club career

-2017

 In June 2017, Kata's older brother Tevita died in Tonga and Kata took a 3-week break from the game to return home to mourn with his family.
 Kata returned in Round 19 against the Penrith Panthers, scoring 2 tries, dedicated to his brother in the 34–22 loss at Mt Smart Stadium.
 Kata finished the 2017 NRL season with him playing in 19 matches and scoring 5 tries for the Warriors.
-On 4 October 2017, Kata was selected in the 24-man squad for Tonga for the 2017 Rugby League World Cup.
-Kata only played in 1 match for Tonga which was against Samoa, Kata played at centre but broke his foot during the 32–18 victory over their pacific rivals at Waikato Stadium.

-2018

 Kata made 23 appearances for the Warriors in 2018, as the club returned to the finals for the first time since 2011, scoring 12 tries in total.

-He scored a try in the historic first-ever Test match between Tonga and the Australian Kangaroos on 20 October 2018, played in front of a sold-out crowd at Mount Smart Stadium, Auckland.

-2019

 Kata was switched by the Warriors from left centre to right centre from the beginning of the season.
 After playing 6 matches and scoring 2 tries, with his form falling away he was dropped to their reserve team in the New South Wales Canterbury Cup.
 On 24 June it was announced that he had been granted an immediate release and had signed a contract with the Melbourne Storm until the end of the 2020 season.